christina-hammer/Scaffold/README.md

 # Scaffold

 Scaffold is a program to identify the topics mentioned in a piece of journalism as well as interpreting and presenting which lines contain  data points, quotations, dates and/or times.

+For recent updates and tales about the project, check out the [Scaffold blog!](https://scaffoldproject.blogspot.com/)

 Goals for Current Version
 -------------------------